When it comes to knowing how to prepare for a long hike, I’ve found that the following 5 elements are key:

 I became very inspired in 2021 to do long hikes (in one day) after checking out a YouTube channel called Mediocre ametuer.
 On that channel, extremely fit people do very long hiking trails, often in one day.
 I find that stunning and extremely motivational and it’s why I started doing this.

-When I began, I obviously couldn’t do what these guys could, but I figured with proper training, I could eventually reach their level and so what I started doing was weekly day hikes near NYC where I live, and each time, I’d try to challenge myself more and more.
+When I began, I obviously couldn’t do what these guys could, but I figured with proper training, I could eventually reach their level and so what I started doing was weekly drives to some of the best hikes near NYC where I live and each time I’d try to challenge myself more and more.

 - My 7 mile day hike on Devils Path (hard trail).
 I never got tired.